-Co-parenting can work extremely well, particularly where every adult in the ‘blended family’ has equal legal status and agreed roles.
+Co-parenting can work extremely well, particularly where each adult has equal legal status and agreed roles.
 However, the law is not geared up to give more than two people full parental status in respect of a child – and the biological parents are not necessarily those who will be treated as the legal parents.
 If you plan for more than two people to raise your child and have a degree of parental involvement you will need to plan things carefully.

 In the event that your arrangement has not gone to plan and a dispute has arisen we can help you to understand how the law applies to you and what your options are to resolve things.